Self-Organizing State-Space Models with Artificial Dynamics: Numerical experiments

-Our objective now is to use SO-SSM \eqref{eq:SO-SSM_new} to predict, in an online fashion, the temperature in the city of Bristol (UK) for the next few hours.
-More precisely, letting $(W_t)_{t\geq 0}$ denote the hourly temperature in the city of Bristol, with $W_0$ being the temperature on the 1st of January 2020 at 00.00am, we aim at estimating future values of this process in an online fashion.
-In order to account for the seasonality patterns inherent in this type of data (e.g.~temperatures are typically higher in Summer than in Winter), we define the observation process $(Y_t)_{t\geq 1}$ by letting $Y_t=W_t-W_{24\lfloor(t-1)/24\rfloor}$ for $t\geq 1$.
-In words, $Y_t$ is the difference between the $t$-th hourly temperature and the temperature recorded on the same day at 00.00am, and model \eqref{eq:SSM_LG} is then used to capture these intra-day temperature variations.
-For this experiment, future temperatures are predicted using the A-SV algorithm since, based on the results obtained with synthetic data, it performs better than the other algorithms considered.
+In this subsection, we consider the hourly temperature in the city of Bristol (UK), $(W_t)_{t\geq 0}$ where $W_0$ is the temperature on the 1st of January 2020 at 00.00am.
+Our objective is to estimate future values of this process in an online fashion using SSM \eqref{eq:SSM_LG}, where online state and parameter inference in this model is performed using the default approach proposed in Section \ref{sub:pratical}, that is using Algorithm \ref{algo:online_2} with $\alpha=0.5$.

+To account for the seasonality patterns inherent to this type of data (e.g.~the temperatures in Summers tend to be higher than in Winters) we define the observation process $(Y_t)_{t\geq 1}$ by letting $Y_t=W_t-W_{24\lfloor(t-1)/24\rfloor}$ for all $t\geq 1$.
+In words, $Y_t$ is the difference between the $t$-th hourly temperature and the temperature recorded on the same day at 00.00am, and we use SSM \eqref{eq:SSM_LG} to model these intra-day temperature variations.
+For all $t\geq 1$ we let $Z_t=(Y_{24(t-1)+1},\dots,Y_{24t})$ and note that model \eqref{eq:SSM_LG} assumes that $(Z_t)_{t\geq 1}$ is a stationary process.